Why losing money hurts about twice as much as gaining it feels good

 Diminishing sensitivity explains why the difference between $0 and $100 feels much larger than the difference between $900 and $1,000, even though both represent a gain of $100.
 And it explains why a 50% discount on a $20 item feels more exciting than a 5% discount on a $200 item, even though the dollar savings are identical.

-Loss aversion is not an abstract academic concept.
-It is operating, right now, in virtually every financial decision you make.
-Here are the five most common ways it shapes your spending — most of them below the level of conscious awareness.
+Loss aversion isn't an abstract idea — it's running, right now, in nearly every purchase you make.
+Here are five of the clearest examples, most of them operating below the level of conscious awareness.

 1. Fear of missing out on a deal